ajayara111/rovertest/Read.md

 --------
 As this solution if for the Rover we have the following base parameters

- *Geometry
+ 1. Geometry
-		* Boundry condition : the extreme at  which the rover can move
-		* Rover Direction : The direction for the rover and future steps
-		* XY coordinates of Rover
+		⋅⋅* Boundry condition : the extreme at  which the rover can move ..* Rover Direction : The direction for the rover and future steps ..* XY coordinates of Rover

- *Exception
+ 2.Exception
- 		*Just now capturing only input errors
+ 		..*Just now capturing only input errors

- *Basic Rover
+ 3. Basic Rover
- 	 	* For rover movement
+ 	 	..* For rover movement

   *Test
   	Test for regular movement and Exception tests